micmejia/bible-dump/NKJV/Acts/Acts 22.md

 So I said, 'Lord, they know that in every synagogue I imprisoned and beat those who believe on You.

 ###### 20
-And when the blood of Your martyr Stephen was shed, I also was standing by consenting [^b]to his death, and guarding the clothes of those who were killing him.'
+And when the blood of Your martyr Stephen was shed, I also was standing by consenting to his death, and guarding the clothes of those who were killing him.'

 ###### 21
 Then He said to me, 'Depart, for I will send you far from here to the Gentiles.' " ## Paul's Roman Citizenship